danielkagemann/house-compare/README.md

-# House compare
+# Villaya

 This is a private project to collect favorite real estates to be able to compare them.
 You can add as many real estates you want and also entering the data is done half-automatic or completely manually.

-Because websites do not like webcrawling, there is a half-automatic import for idealista links by using pasted HTML source.
+Because websites do not like webcrawling, there is a half-automatic import for idealista and thinkspain links by using pasted HTML source.
 I tried different things for crawling but captcha hits hard and could not get it done in less effort (tried puppeteer, playwright, proxy, ...).

 ## ideas for future implementations

 - add translation of description possibility
-- share links via datenkommo.de
-- store in database (datenkommo.de)
-- add personal notes
 - show map on compare
 - show map when entering location
 - filter by countries (if more than one)
 - big map with all favorites
-- image as base64 instead of link due to permission issues
-- auto get coords for idealista
-- own domain instead of github pages?
-- make big menu instead of smalle buttons

 ## finding a domain name